ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 ## Capability Operations

-After discover a server publicly, or initialization, clients can interact with server capabilities, even if the server is public, and its exposing capabilities publicly, you can still requesting list tools, resources, prompts, in order to use pagination if necessary
+After discover a server publicly, or initialization, clients can interact with server capabilities.

 ### List Operations

 All list operations follow the same structure described by MCP, with the specific capability type indicated in the method name.

 - Tags:
-  - `p`: Provider public key, to target all the servers from a provider
+  - `p`: Provider public key

 #### List Request Template